kaizendorks/dexa/README.md

 - Usage - how to create stacks, folder structure, static and handlebar files
 - Usage - how to create stacks, optional dexa.js metadata
 - Usage - how to create stacks, use predefined `dx init dexa-stack` stack
-- Usage - managing stacks
+- Usage - managing stacks.
+(Add from either git or local folder, list and delete stacks)
 - Usage - using stacks, how to create a project with a stack
 - Usage - using stacks, how to invoke add/generate commands with a stack
 - API - cli commands